 Additional reading and photographs:

-In August 2017 Volvo allowed one of its two OppCharge SRM buses to carry passengers for the first time.
+The OppCharge SRM buses were retained by Volvo for marketing, technology research and development.
+In August 2017 Volvo allowed one of them to carry passengers for the first time.
 This was during a leisure-themed bus event aimed at the public.
 This event was held in Warwickshire - which is nowhere near to London!
-The other OppCharge SRM bus is understood to be being used by Volvo for technology research and development.

-The last of the New Routemaster buses (No.LT1000) quietly entered service on 18th February 2018.
-There was no fanfare or any other special event to mark this.
-It is used on bus route No.267.
+On 18th February 2018 the last of the New Routemaster buses (No.LT1000) quietly entered service on bus route No.267.
+There was no fanfare or any other special event to mark this event.

 Even though no more are being built, the NBFL / NRM buses which are currently in service in London will continue in service for as long as their commercial life permits.
 For this reason they will benefit from half - life refurbishment and upgrades, as required to keep them available for front line services in Central London.
 One already planned upgrade will see the oldest of these buses being modified to meet the latest air pollution standards.
 To recap, these standards became more stringent after several hundred NBFL buses had already entered passenger service.